cardano-foundation/cf-ledger-sync/components/healthcheck/README.md

 - `ledger-sync.healthcheck.blockTimeThreshold`: Specifies the time threshold (in seconds) for block time.
-If the latest block time is within this threshold and block time check is enabled, the health status will be marked as healthy, and the message will indicate that the data has reached or is near the ti Default value is 180 seconds.
+If the latest block time is within this threshold and block time check is enabled, the health status will be marked as healthy, and the message will indicate that the data has reached or is near the tip Default value is 180 seconds.

 - `ledger-sync.healthcheck.stopSlot`: Specifies the stop slot number.